Jeopardy!: Production

 The daily syndicated version of Jeopardy! is produced by Sony Pictures Television (previously known as Columbia TriStar Television, the successor company to original producer Merv Griffin Enterprises).
 The copyright holder is Jeopardy Productions, which, like SPT, operates as a subsidiary of Sony Pictures Entertainment.
 The rights to distribute the program worldwide are owned by CBS Media Ventures, (Note: As CBS Television Distribution from 2007 to 2021.) which absorbed original distributor King World Productions in 2007.
 However, in November 2024, CBS was sued by Sony, alleging that the company was engaging in preferential treatment of CBS-owned programming that prevented it from meeting its obligations to maximize the value of Wheel and Jeopardy! on the syndication market.
 The company cited the bundling of lower-rated CBS shows with Wheel and Jeopardy! (such as The Drew Barrymore Show and Hot Bench), prioritizing the clearance of its wholly owned shows (such as Entertainment Tonight) on the highest-rated stations in markets at the expense of the game shows, and laying off their dedicated marketing teams during layoffs associated with the CBS/Viacom merger.
 Furthermore, a secondary charge was that CBS had given preferential treatment to their Australian network in offering a new Australian revival of Wheel to their own network.
 Sony argued that the cutbacks had "kneecapped its ability to meet its contractual obligations".
 A California judge initially ruled in favor of Sony, allowing the studio to assume distribution rights.
 However, that ruling was temporarily paused on appeal, leaving Wheel and Jeopardy! with CBS in the interim.
+The dispute was settled in November 2025 as CBS will relinquish its rights to Sony by 2027, while CBS retains advertising sales rights through 2030.